wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me both the .mo and .po files for your language for quicker upload.

-Requirements:
+**Requirements:**

 PHP 5 > 5.20
-php datetime class must be enabled (standard in php 5.2)
+php datetime class must be enabled (standard in php 5.2).
+This is essential to provide robust timezone usage.

 == Installation ==